 Patient-Reported Outcomes — Mental Health

 Patient-reported outcomes generate important information to help clinicians better deliver mental health treatment.
-They also enable patients more actively participate in their own care.
+They also enable patients to more actively participate in their own care.

 Separately, PBGH is collaborating with IHA to implement a depression screening measure across 20 Accountable Care Organizations (ACOs).
 The initiative is designed to demonstrate the benefits of integrating behavioral health and primary care.
 PBGH also is pursuing a similar project in Massachusetts in collaboration with Blue Cross Blue Shield Massachusetts.